NativeScript/docs-v7/bindings.md

 ##Using Converters in Bindings

-Speaking of a `twoWay` binding there is a common problem that origins in the different way of storing and displaying data.
+Speaking of a two-way binding there is a common problem that origins in the different way of storing and displaying data.
 Probably the best example here is the date and time objects.
 Generally date and time information is stored as a number or a sequence of numbers (very useful for indexing, searching and other database operations), but this is not the best possible option for displaying date to the application user.
 Also there is another problem when the user inputs a date (in our example user types into a TextField).
 The result of the user input will be a string (TextField.text property) - representation of a date in a convenient to user's culture way.
 This string should be converted to a correct date object.
 Lets see how this could be handled with NativeScript binding.

 ``` XML
 <Page>